afbrandt/MakeSchoolNotes-Swift/P4-Connecting-Objects/content.md

 ##Debugging

 Sometimes things go wrong in development, at times it can be challenging to find out why a certain piece of code isn't working.
-Xcode has a nice Debugger and it's realtivley easy to use.
+Xcode has a nice Debugger and it's relatively easy to use.

 Let's jump in and add a breakpoint.